When I set out down this path to have gastric…

 I will start this post by saying that we each have a very different experience in life and our own sense of self-esteem is influenced by so many different things.
 I’m going to talk about this in the only way I can, from my own life experience.

-Being overweight is a huge influencing factor on your self esteem.
-I wouldn’t have said prior to surgery that I thought I was lacking much in self esteem because my values around my self esteem were based on far more than my outwards appearance.
-My coping mechanism and I guess my approach to life when I didn’t have enough self esteem was ‘fake it till you make it.”
+Being overweight is a huge influencing factor on your self-esteem.
+I wouldn’t have said prior to surgery that I thought I was lacking much in self-esteem because the way I valued my self-esteem was based on far more than my outwards appearance.
+My coping mechanism, and I guess my approach to life, when I didn’t have enough self-esteem was ‘fake it till you make it.”

-One important thing about self esteem that needs to change as your body has a huge change is your own belief of what you deserve.
+One important thing about self-esteem that needs to change as your body has a huge change is your own belief of what you deserve.
 You may have struggled with this in other parts of your life as well as in terms of your weight.
-I think a really big part influencer of self sabotage is your own self esteem and the belief you hold in terms of what you think you ‘deserve’ and ultimately, this can be one of the determining factors on whether you reach you goal weight or not.
+I think a really big influencer of self sabotage is your own self-esteem and the belief you hold in terms of what you think you ‘deserve’ and ultimately, this can be one of the determining factors on whether you reach you goal weight or not.
 This of course translates directly into how easily you will deal with the initial stages of very fast weight loss and maintenance in an emotional way.